Ubrelvy Review: Is Fast-Acting Migraine Relief Possible?

 Around 42% of patients using Ubrelvy as an adjunctive treatment to another migraine medication had a complete reduction in migraine symptoms after 2 hours.

-We can conclude from the available research that Ubrelvy is likely to be effective for significantly reducing migraine symptoms as a standalone treatment and as an adjunctive treatment.
+We can conclude from the available research that Ubrelvy is effective for significantly reducing migraine symptoms, which is unsurprising given that the drug is approved by the FDA for that indication.

 Does Ubrelvy Cause Side Effects?